filamentphp/filament/packages/admin/docs/02-resources/05-viewing-records.md

 title: Viewing Records
 ---

-## Creating a resource with a view page
+## Creating a resource with a View page

-To create a new resource with a view page, you can use the `--view-page` flag:
+To create a new resource with a View page, you can use the `--view-page` flag:

 ```bash
 php artisan make:filament-resource User --view-page
 ```

-## Adding a view page to an existing resource
+## Adding a View page to an existing resource

-If you want to add a view page to an existing resource, create a new page in your resource's `Pages` directory:
+If you want to add a View page to an existing resource, create a new page in your resource's `Pages` directory:

 ```bash
 php artisan make:filament-page ViewUser --resource=UserResource --type=ViewRecord